Akaban/www/content/posts/nowledge.md

 The problem is that I am a lazy and messy person; I looked at solutions to help me easily achieve that and I could not find something that had a minimalistic interface, was really simple to use and ergonomic enough to highlight PDF documents.
 Since I could not find what I wanted, I decided to build it myself.

-As of now, _NowLedge_ answers to 80% of my demands: I can now read a book that I enjoy learning from, take efficient notes as I read it , access them very easily in a nice grid formatted page and download my “understanding” of the book in a matter of minutes.
+As of now, _NowLedge_ answers to 80% of my demands: I can now read a book that I enjoy learning from, take efficient notes as I read it, access them very easily in a nice grid formatted page and download my “understanding” of the book in a matter of minutes.
 This works as I actually have all of the information that I want to recall from the book in that grid.

 What I find funny is that now, when I read a book, my final goal is just to build this grid, I don’t care about reading all of the book.
 I optimize my time and try to find directly the information I want to save it in my highlights grid.
 I personally find this approach really efficient to learn from any books.